randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 <figcaption>
 <blockquote>
 <p>Zhang Ying.
 In this Chinese name, Zhang is the surname and comes first.
 Ying is the given name and comes last.
 A woman with this name may prefer to be referred to as 张英女士, &ldquo;Zhang Ying Nǚshì&rdquo;.
 Among friends, she may go by 英.
-Or [like many Chinese, she may choose to adopt a name or names that are easier for Westerners to use](https://theculturetrip.com/asia/china/articles/chinese-people-western-names/).</p>
+Or <a href="https://theculturetrip.com/asia/china/articles/chinese-people-western-names/">like many Chinese, she may choose to adopt a name or names that are easier for Westerners to use</a>.</p>
 </blockquote>
 </figcaption>
 </figure>